May 6, 2011

 Since then the route - like most hard routes that take many years to come into condition - grew fat with age, and soon the grade dropped to about 5+, meaning normal people like me could give it a go.

-I’d climbed most of the WI5 and WI6 routes by then on the other side of the glacier, which back then seemed like a big thing (will never forget climbing Shivalingam with Andy Parkin, me suggesting we solo the first pitch for speed, Andy telling me afterwards that people tended not to do that kind of thing).
+I’d climbed most of the WI5 and WI6 routes by then on the other side of the glacier, which back then seemed like a big thing (will never forget climbing Shivalingam with Andy Parkin, me suggesting we solo the first pitch for speed, Andy told me afterwards that people tended not to do that kind of thing).
 And so it seemed like Nuit Blanche was the next big route to do.

 The climb with Ian went by smoothly, the first pitch being very steep, if not overhanging, but super featured, so it was more like rock climbing, with plenty of little places to rest.
 The top pitch was a normal pillar, only with some good exposure.

-About a week I was back with Tim Emmet, was had yet to become a global superstar, but who had all the hallmarks of one.
+About a week I was back with Tim Emmet, was had yet to become a global superstar, but he had all the hallmarks of one.
 I seem to remember that he hadn’t done tons of ice climbing back then, mainly stuff in North Wales (back then we only had a day of ice climbing a year in Wales), but had soloed cascade I think.

 Anyway, we rapped in from the top, as was the usual case, doing it in one sixty metre rope stretcher.
-This time I led the first pitch and Tim led the second, climbing it under an hour.
+This time I led the first pitch and Tim led the second, climbing it in under an hour.
 Getting to the top with plenty of time to spare I suggested we rap down again all the way to the bottom, cross the glacier and do Icelander on the other side (I think we had a plan of climbing three hard routes in a day).

-We started down from two bolts I think, making to the middle of the route, with one more rap down the easier bottom section most people avoided.
+We started down from two bolts I think, making it to the middle of the route, with one more rap down the easier bottom section most people avoided.
 I unclipped from the rope and pulled it up, only seeing to my horror when it was too late that the knot was still tied in the end.

 “Are Tim I think I’ve fucked up?”
 I said, pointing up.